melanj/looking-glass/README.md

 # Network Looking Glass

-This is a simple looking glass implementation for FRRouting/Quagga
+This is a simple looking glass implementation for FRRouting/Quagga written using the golang and the echo framework.